cherealnice/RealSynth/README.md

 ##### Octave

-* Effects AudioContext Osillator #frequency, referencing a global object which maps frequencies to note values
+* Affects AudioContext Oscillator #frequency, referencing a global object which maps frequencies to note values

 ##### ADSR Envelope

-* Effects AudioContext level over time
+* Affects AudioContext level over time

 ### How to Run This Code